-In my work as a career coach, I use design thinking strategies to help musicians achieve all sorts of goals, including to build new audiences and bolster their incomes.
+In my work as a career coach and entrepreneurship educator, I use design thinking strategies to help musicians achieve all sorts of goals, including to build new audiences and bolster their incomes.

 Design Thinking for Audience Development

-In the context of audience development, design thinking helps performers understand their target audiences, formulate avenues to attract them, and implement appropriate actions.
+In the context of audience development, design thinking helps performers and arts organizations understand their target audiences, formulate avenues to attract them, and implement appropriate actions.
 Here’s a concise illustration.

 Pinpoint the target audiences that you’d like to connect with.
 They might be people in certain age or ethnic groups, from particular locations, or within ranges of personal income.

-Next, learn about their interests, their arts consumption habits, their leisure time pursuits, and their motivations for and barriers to attending performances.
+Next, learn about their interests, their arts consumption habits, their leisure time pursuits, and their motivations and barriers to attend performances.

-To that end, you could consult mentors who are familiar with your target audiences, meet with community groups, reach out to religious congregations, conduct online and in-person polls, and access information in archives – public records, for instance, may reveal age distributions and household incomes in distinct neighborhoods.
+Then, you might consult mentors who are familiar with your target audiences, meet with community groups, reach out to religious congregations, conduct online and in-person polls, and access information in archives – public records, for instance, may reveal age distributions and household incomes in distinct neighborhoods.